-In my opinion, the cenotes are the #1 reason to visit the caribbean side of Mexico.
-They are an absolute must-do, even if you simply snorkel.
-It’s the only place in the world with these amazing natural wonders.
+In my opinion, the cenotes are the #1 reason to visit the Caribbean side of Mexico.
+They are an absolute must-do, even if you just snorkel.
+It’s one of the only places in the world to experience these amazing natural wonders.
 The caves (or caverns) are magical.
-Some of them feel like you’re diving into the abyss while surfacing is like you’re being called up to heaven through the suns rays.
+Some of them feel like you’re diving into the abyss while surfacing is like you’re being called up to heaven through the sun’s rays.

 As mentioned in the article, we booked our tour with Scuba Libre, a small and friendly outfit located near the beach in Playa Del Carmen.
 Both our guides were friendly and the equipment was good.
-I highly recommend.
+I highly recommend it.

 Scuba Libre contact details

 Calle 4 entre 5ta.
 Av y Z. Fed.
 Maritima